StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2019-07-29-neural-music-style-translation.md

 ## From language to music

-Since most of my previous work had been on machine translation&nbsp;– i.e. automatic translation between human languages&nbsp;–, it seemed natural to approach style transformation as a machine translation problem.
+Since most of my previous work had been on machine translation – i.e. automatic translation between human languages –, it seemed natural to approach style transformation as a machine translation problem.
 However, applying machine translation (MT) techniques to musical styles is not straightforward.
 An MT system typically requires a large **parallel corpus**, i.e. a collection of texts in language $$L_1$$ along with their translations into language $$L_2$$.
 Such a corpus is usually *aligned* on the level of sentences, which allows us to train a system to translate each source sentence to the corresponding target sentence.